boringops-hq/boringops-articles/articles/2025-11-30-the_shower_that_ate_your_engineering_budget.md

 **Keep the bathtub, the baby and the bathwater.**

-And if a vendor tries to sell you a communal shower, simply state, 'We prioritize simplicity over architecture diagrams, and our bathtub is working perfectly'.
+And if a vendor tries to sell you a communal shower, simply state:

+> 'We prioritize simplicity in architecture, and our bathtub is working perfectly'.

 ## Epilogue: The Subscription Economy